JohnEarnest/Decker/docs/lil.md

 extract index orderby value asc from jobs              # grade a list
 # (2,0,1)

-extract value orderby index desc from jobs             # reverse a list
+extract value orderby index desc from jobs             # reverse a list (see 'rev')
 # ("Accounting","Sales","Developer")

 extract list index by value from "ABBAAC"              # group a list